"I no longer want my past to weight me down."

 1 in 7 children have experienced abuse or neglect.

 83% of LGBTQ+ members have had at least 1 adverse childhood experience.

-Tools fostered throughout our sessions include: emotional and body-based regulation skills, self-compassion, effective communication, embracing resiliency, and somatic affective awareness.
+Tools fostered throughout our sessions include: emotional and body-based regulation skills, self-compassion, effective communication, boundary setting, embracing resiliency, and somatic affective awareness.